marcelpetrick/DevNotes/BeenThereSeenThat/20221029_NeuroTechMUC_Hackathon_Day0/readme.md

 ---------------

-* todo: check the discord: there are some ressources and stuff
+* todo: check the discord: there are some resources and stuff
 * equipment:
-  * three openbci bords
+  * three openbci boards
   * one musebit?
 * evaluation by the guys from blackrock tomorrow
 * neurotechx munich: connect people who want to become experts in that space